stablekernel/aqueduct/source/docs/http/routing.md

 /users/foo/bar/something/else/and/this/goes/on/forever
 ```

 This token is used when another medium is going to interpret the URL.
-For example, `HTTPFileController` - which reads a file from the filesystem - might have a route `/file/*`.
+For example, `FileController` - which reads a file from the filesystem - might have a route `/file/*`.
 It uses everything after `/file` to figure out the path on the filesystem.

 ## Accessing Path Variables